ctigeek/InvokeQueryPowershellModule/README.md

 0867b9cd-712e-4181-b739-b2f16cff520c     123 blah blah blah 5/1/2016 8:58:02 AM

 ```
 As you can see, making queries is incredibly easy.
 Once you have the results, you can mainpulate it in powershell like any other object.
-Because we are connecting to a local database using windows authentication, we don't need to specify additional parameters; the `Server` property defaults to localhost, and the `Credential` property defaults to windows authentication.
+Because we are connecting to a local database using windows authentication, we don't need to specify additional parameters; the `Server` property defaults to `localhost`, and the `Credential` property defaults to windows authentication.
 If you use the `Verbose` switch you can see all this happening:
 ```
 PS C:\windows\system32> $results = $sql | Invoke-SqlServerQuery -Database $db -Verbose
 VERBOSE: Server set to localhost